Getting more from your pensions

 Combining your pensions

-If you have any pensions that you no longer pay into, you can combine and transfer them into a Ready-Made Pension.
-This could make things easier for you to manage.
-Transfers must be at least £10,000 when opening an account.
-Once opened, transfers can be £1,000 or more.
+If you have any pensions that you no longer pay into, you can combine and transfer them into a Bank of Scotland Personal Pension.

 Combine your pensions